nanocosmos/docs/docs/webrtc/nanostream_webrtc_getting_started.md

 ## nanoStream Cloud End-To-End Workflow

-The following describes a plugin-free end to end streaming solution from the camera to the viewer, with nanostream WebRTC, nanoStream Cloud and nanoStream h5live player.
+The following describes a plugin-free end to end streaming solution from the camera to the viewer, with nanostream Webcaster, nanoStream Cloud and nanoStream h5live player.